mdn/content/files/en-us/web/api/streams_api/using_readable_byte_streams/index.md

 Of particular note are that the:

 - `start()` function is passed a `ReadableByteStreamController`
-- the buffer passed to the reader is large enough to encompass the whole "file", so the whole file is transferred in one operation.
+- the buffer passed to the reader is large enough to encompass the whole "file".
+  The underlying data source supplies the data in random-sized chunks.

 {{EmbedLiveSample("Underlying pull source","100%","500px")}}